assist-project/so-many-fuzzers-artifact/INSTALL.md

 ## Get Started

-The experiment consists in launching a fuzzing campaign for each fuzzer and vulnerability with and without sanitizers.
-We give you first a small example to check that everything is working well and depict next the commands to reproduce the paper's results.
+The experiments consist of launching a fuzzing campaign for each fuzzer and vulnerability with and without sanitizers.
+Let us first see a small example to check that everything is working well and depict next the commands to reproduce the paper's results.

-**Example**: we launch _symcc_ for _uip-overflow_ vulnerability with a timeout of _10_ minutes (leave also ~2 minutes for the validation).
+**Example**: we launch _symcc_ for _uip-overflow_ vulnerability with a timeout of _10_ minutes (we suggest to also allow 2 minutes for the validation).

 Running the following commands will launch the campaign:
 ```
 mkdir -p ${WORKPATH}/test \
-  && ${WORKPATH}/benchmark/suites-management/run-ground-truth-campaign.sh -b uip-overflow -f symcc -n 2 -t 10m --output ${WORKPATH}/test/uip-overflow
+  && ${WORKPATH}/src/suites-management/run-ground-truth-campaign.sh -b uip-overflow -f symcc -n 2 -t 10m --output ${WORKPATH}/test/uip-overflow
 ```
 `>output`
 ```